What Makes French Lentil Soup Different and Why You Should Make It?

 - Green lentils: I made this recipe with French green lentils (aka du puy lentils).
 Compared to other types of lentils, they do a better job of keeping their shape and can stand longer simmering times.
 With that being said, you can make this recipe with regular green lentils and brown lentils.
 The texture of the soup could be a little bit mushy but it will still be good.

-- Storage: Bring the leftovers to room temperature, pour them into an airtight container, and store them in the refrigerator for up to 3-4 days.
+- Storage: Bring the leftovers to room temperature, then pour them into an airtight container and refrigerate for up to 3-4 days.

 - Freezing: Bring your soup to room temperature and transfer it to an airtight container.
 Then, store it in the freezer for up to three months, thawing it in the fridge overnight when ready to eat.